Stationary phase with Cauchy singularity. A critical point of signature $(+,-)$

 \begin{remark} Note that if we further assume that $|\zeta |\ge \exp(-\exp (1/{\mathcal O}(h))$, then we prove that the three terms $\mathrm{I}(\zeta,1)$, $\mathrm{II}(\zeta,1)$ and $\mathrm{III}(\zeta,1)$ obtained via Stokes' formula are invariant under rotations modulo an exponentially small error.
-As a result, the dominant term of the integral \eqref{int.1} is then independent of the choice of parameterization of the deformation contours. \end{remark}
+As a result, the dominant term of the integral \eqref{int.1} is then independent of the choice of parametrization of the deformation contours. \end{remark}

 \textsl{The paper is organized as follows}: In Section 2 we give a direct approach to deal with the case where the pole is far from the critical point of the phase.
 In Section 3 we propose the decomposition of the integral (\ref{int.1}) via Stokes' formula.
 The first term $\mathrm{I}(\zeta,1)$ of this decomposition is discussed in Section 4, the second in Section 5, and we prove that the third term is $\mathcal{O}(h^\infty),$ in Section 6.
 We add some concluding remarks in Section 7.
 In Appendix A, we briefly review some elements of the theory of wavefront sets.
-We present in Appendix B additional information on the special function appearing in the asymptotics expression of the first term $\mathrm{I}(\zeta,1)$ of the decomposition of the integral (\ref{int.1}) via Stokes' formula.
+In Appendix B, we provide additional information on the special function that appears in the asymptotic expression for the first term $\mathrm{I}(\zeta,1)$ of the decomposition of the integral (\ref{int.1}) via Stokes' formula.
 Appendix C is devoted to the invariance of $\mathrm{I}(\zeta,1)$ under rotations.